pranav1204/xylophone_flutter/README.md

 ## Our Goal

-In this tutorial we will be diving into more Dart programming concepts and learning how to use open source Flutter packages.
-By the end of this module, you should be comfortable using Flutter packages and building repeated widgets.
+In this project i will be diving into more Dart programming concepts and learning how to use open source Flutter packages. i am comfortable using Flutter packages and building repeated widgets.

-## What you will create
+## What i will create

-We’re going to make a music app that plays Xylophone sounds.
+i am going to make a music app that plays Xylophone sounds.
 For every Beethoven out there, this will let you unleash your musical talent where ever you are.

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/xylophone-flutter.png)

-## What you will learn
+## What i learn

 - How to incorporate open source libraries of code into your project using Flutter Packages.
 - How to play sound on both iOS and Android.